-One of the biggest questions that comes up during discussions about breast augmentation is “How will implants change the feeling in my breasts and nipples?”
+One of the biggest questions that comes up during discussions about breast augmentation surgery is “How will implants change the feeling in my breasts and nipples?”
 While many people who consider implants do so because they want to feel more sexy, no one gets implants so they can actually enjoy sex less.

 Here’s what you need to know about sensitivity and implants: